jaredly/geometricart/Roadmap.md

 Can this just be, like "checkpoints in the history"?
 Yeah, I like that.
 And then, in the gist scenario, the photos / etc. could be labeled to indicate the checkpoint (place in history).
 That would mean I don't even need a separate "list of checkpoints", I could just look at the filenames of the saved images 😎

+Ok, so when I'm doing like ... local browser saving.
+Should the Metadata have a list of the checkpoint images?
+Yeah seems reasonable.

+Sidebar has a list of snapshots.

+OH FIXXX THE PALETTE STUFF
+anddddd the solution is ...

+## Things to remove from HISTORY and deprecate from state

+- [ ] pending guides, it's fine
+- [ ] guides visibility
+- [ ] selection

+I should keep the reducer handlers and such so I don't break old things probably.

+## Things to heavily optimise

+- [ ] changing multiple paths at once maybe?
+I should audit the history of a thing.

+## Things to think about

+Ok so I feel like my use of 'nextId' isn't ... super rigorous? maybe? hm but maybe it's fine.

 # New DSEsign screen